s33dunda/s33dunda/README.md

 ## Profile

-Experienced DevOps Engineer with a focus on platform engineering, including the development of self-service systems and automation frameworks.
-Skilled in enhancing system reliability and deployment efficiency through cloud solutions and automation.
+Platform Engineer specializing in DevOps, building self-service systems, and automation frameworks.
+Focused on boosting system reliability and deployment speed with cloud solutions and automation.

 ## Skills